StephanU/mbtiles2couchdb/README.md

 # mbtiles2couchdb

-Uploads tiles from an mbtiles file to couchdb.
+Uploads tiles from a mbtiles file to couchdb.
 The couchdb database will be created if it doesn't exist.
 The script assumes an empty database.
 No fancy error checking implemented...

 ## Usage